fkunnen/spring-boot-openshift/ops/openshift/OpenShift_spring_mysql_connection.md

 ## Create test table

-After connecting to the database you can select the imonitdb database.
+After connecting to the database you can select the testdb database.

 ```
-use imonitdb
+use testdb
 ```

-AFter switching to imonitdb create the test-table
+AFter switching to testdb create the test-table

 ```
 CREATE TABLE test (name VARCHAR(255));